micmejia/bible-dump/AMPC/Matthew/Matt 21.md

-And the blind and the lame came to Him in the [^h]porches _and_ courts of the temple, and He cured them.
+And the blind and the lame came to Him in the porches _and_ courts of the temple, and He cured them.